nsidc/JIRA-GitHub-ETL/README.md

 # Converting JIRA Tickets to GitHub Issues

-This software will allow JIRA and Github user to convert JIRA tickets to Github issues while maintaing as many features as possible.
-Currently, the tool transfers the JIRA title, description, checklist, labels, and status.

-## Level of Support

-* This repository is fully supported by NSIDC.
-If you discover any problems or bugs, please submit an Issue.
-If you would like to contribute to this repository, you may fork the repository and submit a pull request.
-* This repository is not actively supported by NSIDC but we welcome issue submissions and pull requests in order to foster community contribution.
+This software allows to transfer JIRA tickets to Github.
+It takes JIRA xml-exports and creates tickets in a github project.

 See the [LICENSE](LICENSE) for details on permissions and warranties.
 Please contact nsidc@nsidc.org for more information.